-* Lack of progress in U.S. debt, budget talks shakes confidence
+* Lack of progress in U.S. debt, budget talks shakes

 * Wall Street stocks lower, following equities elsewhere